If you’re reading this, you know that sleep is important for you.

 What is the best light color for your bedroom?

-Several studies have linked blue light to our circadian rhythm and sleep dysfunctions.
+Several studies have linked blue light to our circadian rhythm and sleep disorders.
 Different light colors have a different impact.

 When you’re choosing a bedroom light, there are two main kinds of light: blue light and red light.